Aller au contenu

 class_two_description = random_class_two_subset["text"].values

-class_two_description = remove_words_from_descriptions(class_two_description, class_two_stop_words, max_length)
+class_two_description = remove_words_from_descriptions(class_two_description, stop_words, max_length)

 all_class_three = data[data[level]==class_three]